sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 git clone https://github.com/bazelbuild/bazel.git
 ```

-Next, go into the new `bazel` direcotry and immediately checkout version 0.2.1 of Bazel.
+Next, go into the new `bazel` directory and immediately checkout version 0.2.1 of Bazel.

 ```shell
 cd bazel